LathikaMBH/WithSecure/README.md

 Additional Considerations

 3. Test Data:

-For efficient management of test data, consider using test data files or libraries.
+For efficient management of test data, consider using test data files.

-Asynchronous Testing: Utilize async/await or promises to handle asynchronous tasks within your tests.
-Error Handling: Implement robust error handling mechanisms to catch and report exceptions.
-Test Coverage: Leverage tools like Istanbul to measure test coverage and identify areas requiring improvement.
+4. Test Coverage: These testcases covered happy scenarios and criticle test scenarios(edge cases)

-Continuous Integration: Set up a CI/CD pipeline to automate testing and deployment processes.
+5. Continuous Integration: Set up a CI/CD pipeline to automate testing and deployment processes.

 By following these instructions and exploring the test cases, you can effectively test and maintain the Triangle Calculator API.